-Vorster’s report did make its way into Noakes’ hands but only in error in April 2015.
-That was ahead of the HPCSA’s first attempt at a hearing in June 2015.
+Vorster’s report made its way into Noakes’ hands but only in error in April 2015.
 It was attached to a series of emails an HPCSA functionary sent to Noakes’ Cape Town lawyer Adam Pike, of Pike Law.

-The initial hearing set down for two days in early June 2015 didn’t get off the ground.
-The HPCSA tried twice and failed to load its Professional Conduct Committee that is hearing the charge against Noakes with a dietitian.
+The initial hearing was set down for two days in June 2015 but didn’t get off the ground.
+The HPCSA tried twice and failed to load its Professional Conduct Committee hearing the charge against Noakes with a dietitian.
 That breached the Health Professions Act and its own regulations.
 The HPCSA Professional Conduct Committee postponed the hearing until November 23.

 Its charge of unprofessional conduct against Noakes raises questions about the HPCSA’s real motivation.

-After all, the HPCSA usually reserves the charge for practitioners who have committed really serious misconduct, such as sexual misconduct, theft, grievous harm, or in a worst case scenario, premature death of patients.
+The HPCSA usually reserves the charge for practitioners who have committed really serious misconduct.
+Grounds include sexual misconduct, theft, grievous harm, or in a worst case scenario, premature death of patients.

 As well, the HPCSA has to come up with a single point of inquiry representing “four corners of the charge”, a legal expert explains.
 Another fundamental principle of natural justice is that a penal charge should be clear and unambiguous.